lll-jy/irgv2/docs/Preparation.md

 ## Create Examples Package

 1. In [examples](../examples) package, create a new package for the custom dataset.
-1. In the new package, create two sub-packages named `data` and `metadata` respectively.
+1. In the new package, create two sub-packages named `data` and `metadata`, and a `processor` module.
 1. In `data` package, create some files with data processing code.
     - The files can be ordered in arbitrary manner for the users' preference.
       It is suggested to group tables on relevant topics semantically together.